peteroupc/peteroupc.github.io/graphics.md

 7. Each sprite has size up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
 (An alternative limit is X = 64 and Y = 64.)
 8. Up to N sprites can be displayed at a time, where N is calculated as (screen width &times; screen height &times; 16) / (X &times; Y), rounded up, but not more than 512.[^4]
 9. Each sprite made of pixels (rather than tiles) has a pixel format allowed for 3-D textures, given earlier.
-10. Each sprite can be rendered above or below any of the 2-D layers.
+10. Each sprite can be drawn above or below any of the 2-D layers.
 11. Sprites may contain transparent pixels, but not translucent (semitransparent) pixels.
-12. Tiles and sprites can be rendered flipped on either or both axes.
+12. Tiles and sprites can be drawn flipped on either or both axes.

 The 3-D graphics layer, if any, can be alpha blended with the 2-D graphics layers in any order. [^5]